 If your car does not feature a built-in, offline GPS navigation, you’ll be forced to resort to your phone.
 We do know that holding your phone while driving brings danger, which is why you need something to hold your phone where your eyes can easily glance at it without losing focus on the road.
 Just remember to set your navigational app when the vehicle is at rest, or you can have your passenger do it while you drive.

 Pillows and blankets

 No, not for the driver.
 Unfortunately, there will be times when someone needs to sleep it off.
 With that said, a neck pillow—even an actual pillow—and a blanket will help sleepy heads.
 However, passengers, take turns in sleeping; accompany your driver, as it’s not easy to drive especially when everybody is snoring from the back.
 It would be best if you’d savor the trip from the beginning to the end – just saying.
 You may also help the driver not to fall asleep by throwing in interesting conversations.

 Attachable window sun shield mesh

-It’s summer; it’s only natural that it feels twice or thrice as hot compared to normal days.
+During summer, it’s only natural that it feels twice or thrice as hot compared to normal days.
 You’re living in a tropical country and the sun’s always there to make things sizzle.
-If your car does not have a built in sunshade that you can pull up and down to cover the windows, you can buy some online.
+If your car does not have a built-in sunshade that you can pull up and down to cover the windows, you can buy some online.
 They’re pretty helpful, especially during the summer so you won’t have to blast your air conditioning.